Islamic views on concubinage: Abolition

-Abolition of slavery in the Muslim world was a process that mainly took place in the 19th and 20th centuries, though there were some early abolitionist precursors among Muslims in Africa.
-In 1841, the ruler of Tunisia, himself the son of a concubine abolished slavery by decreeing that all slaves requesting freedom must be released.
+The abolition of slavery in the Muslim world was a process that mainly took place in the 19th and 20th centuries, though there were some early abolitionist precursors among Muslims in Africa.
+In 1841, the ruler of Tunisia, himself the son of a concubine, abolished slavery by decreeing that all slaves requesting freedom must be released.
 This decree was supported by the Hanafi and Maliki muftis.

 In 1848, Shia ulema in Najaf allowed the Iranian Shah to declare slavery illegal.
 In the Indian subcontinent, early anti-slavery views came from Syed Ahmad Khan.
 Many early Islamic abolition movements were opposed by conservative clergy.
-For example Egyptian clerics Muhammad Abduh and Rashid Rida were opposed by most of their contemporary jurists.
+For example, Egyptian clerics Muhammad Abduh and Rashid Rida were opposed by most of their contemporary jurists.
 The abolition movement starting in the late 18th century in England and later in other Western countries influenced slavery in Muslim lands both in doctrine and in practice.

 William Clarence-Smith has argued that "Islamic abolitionism" was indigenous and rooted in Islamic tradition.
 Ehud R. Toledano disputes this view, arguing there was no indigenous abolitionist narrative in the Muslim world, and that abolition happened due to European pressure.
 Bernard Freamon argues that it was both European pressure and efforts by Islamic clergy that curbed slavery.

+Chattel slavery, and thus the existence of concubines, lasted longer in some Islamic states.
+During the 20th century, the League of Nations founded a number of commissions, Temporary Slavery Commission (1924–1926), Committee of Experts on Slavery (1932) and the Advisory Committee of Experts on Slavery (1934–1939), which conducted international investigations of the institution of slavery and created international treaties to eradicate the institution worldwide.
+Slavery was eventually declared illegal at the global level in 1948 under the United Nations' Universal Declaration of Human Rights, followed by the Ad Hoc Committee on Slavery (1950–1951).

+By this time, the Arab world was the only region in the world where chattel slavery was still legal.
+Slavery in Saudi Arabia, slavery in Yemen and slavery in Dubai were abolished in 1962–1963, with slavery in Oman following in 1970.

+The report of the Advisory Committee of Experts on Slavery (ACE) about Hadhramaut in Yemen in the 1930s described the existence of Chinese girls (Mui tsai) trafficked from Singapore for enslavement as concubines, and the King and Imam of Yemen, Ahmad bin Yahya (r.
+1948–1962), were reported to have had a harem of 100 slave women.

+Sultan Said bin Taimur of Oman (r.
+1932–1970) reportedly owned around 500 slaves, an estimated 150 of whom were women, who were kept at his palace at Salalah.

+King Abdulaziz of Saudi Arabia (r.
+1932-1953) are known to have had a harem of twenty-two women, many of them concubines.
+Baraka Al Yamaniyah (died 22 August 2018), for example, was the concubine of King Abdulaziz of Saudi Arabia (r.
+1932-1953) and the mother of Muqrin bin Abdulaziz (born 1945), who was crown prince of Saudi Arabia in 2015.